Explains what stress is, what might cause it and how it can affect you. Includes information about ways you can help yourself and how to get support.

 The amount of stress you feel in different situations may depend on many factors such as:

 We're all different, so a situation that doesn't bother you at all might cause someone else a lot of stress.
 For example, if you're feeling confident or usually enjoy public speaking, you might find that giving a speech in front of people feels comfortable and fun.
 But if you're feeling low or usually prefer not to be the centre of attention, this situation might cause you to experience signs of stress.

 "I get stressed when things get out of perspective – too much work, thinking too far ahead."

 Stress can be caused by a variety of different common life events, many of which are difficult to avoid.
 For example:

 "My breakdown [...] was due to having a stressful job as a project manager and dealing with a marriage break up and subsequent divorce."

 Some of the situations listed above are often thought of as happy events – for example, you might feel expected to be happy or excited about getting married or having a baby.

 But because they can bring big changes or make unusual demands on you, they can still be very stressful.
 This can be particularly difficult to deal with, because you might feel there's additional pressure on you to be positive.

-I've never been more stressed in my life than the 6 months leading up to my wedding... everyone kept asking me if I was happy and expecting me to be excited all the time, but I just couldn't feel it.
-I ended up getting really ill.
+"I've never been more stressed in my life than the 6 months leading up to my wedding... everyone kept asking me if I was happy and expecting me to be excited all the time, but I just couldn't feel it.
+I ended up getting really ill."

-This information was published in November 2017 – to be revised in 2020.
 References are available on request.
-If you would like to reproduce any of this information see our page on permissions and licensing.
+If you would like to reproduce any of this information, see our page on permissions and licensing.